alexrothenberg/alexrothenberg.github.com/_posts/2013-10-28-why-i-dislike-the-module-include-pattern.md

 end
 {% endhighlight %}

-Reading this you can see the auditlog code on line 5 but its not really clear that that is recording to an audit log.
+Reading this you can see the audit trail code on line 3 but its not really clear that that is recording to an audit log.
 Additionally a real implementation with error handling and additional logic would almost certainly be more than a single line causing a lot of duplication once we copy-and-paste into another class.

 We need an `AuditLog` thing to DRY up the code and make the dependency more explicit.

 ## The module include anti-pattern

-Our first refactor is to create an `AuditLogger` module and include it in many different classes.
+Our first refactor is to create an `AuditTrail` module and include it in many different classes.
 I've seen this often (heck I've written it a lot) but my thinking has evolved and I now avoid it because it violates the **keep it small** rule.

 {% highlight ruby linenos%}